SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

     to the corresponding well on the PCR plate.

-3. Using a multichannel pipette, transfer 2 ul of each paired set of index primers to the corresponding well on the PCR plate.
+3. Using a multichannel pipette, transfer 2 ul of each paired set of index primers from the primer plate to the corresponding well on the PCR plate.
 Be sure to follow the layout chosen in the sample sheet.

-4. Add 1 ul of PCR grade dH~2~O to the negative control well, and 1 ul of Mock Community at a 1:3 dilution to the positive control well.
+4. Add 1 ul of PCR grade H~2~O to the negative control well, and 1 ul of Mock Community at a 1:3 dilution to the positive control well.

 5. Repeat for up to four 96 well plates.
 Seal plates, vortex briefly and spin down contents.

 6. Place in thermocycler.

-***PCR Program***

 Use the following program: